 Funding requirements for qualified defined benefit pension plans are determined by government regulations.
 In establishing the contribution amount, Registrant has considered the potential impact of funding-rule changes under the Pension Protection Act of 2006.
 Registrant contributes the minimum required contribution as determined by government regulations or the forecasted annual pension cost authorized by the CPUC and included in customer rates, whichever is higher.
 In accordance with this funding policy, for 2023, the pension contribution is expected to be approximately \$2.8 million.
 Any differences between the forecasted annual pension costs in rates and the actual pension costs are included in the two-way pension balancing accounts.
 Additionally, market factors can affect assumptions we use in determining funding requirements with respect to our pension plan.
-For example, a relatively modest change in our assumptions regarding discount rate used in our assumptions, our benefit obligations could materially increase.
+For example, a relatively modest change in our assumptions regarding discount rates can materially affect our calculation of funding requirements.
+To the extent that market data compels us to reduce the discount rate used in our assumptions, our benefit obligations could materially increase.